MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! warning `OnGrabEnd` is sent during a "hand-off".
     The `OnGrabEnd` event may mean that an entity is about to grabbed by a different hand or player.

-#### Moving / Locking Held Objects
+#### Moving / Locking Held Entities
-Explain how hand.position is human hand (not avatar) Explain how you can prevent the object from being updated by physics system
+Explain how hand.position is human hand (not avatar) Explain how you can prevent the entity from being updated by physics system

 ### Holstering
 ### Attaching